moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 University and public service amounts to approximately 10% of my work.
 This work can include committee work, leadership, community service, contributions to student welfare, professional outreach, and communications to the public.
-I have played a service rol[e] in several internal initiatives and also extended my services to the public through talks, interviews, and workshops.
+I have played a service role in several internal initiatives and also extended my services to the public through talks, interviews, and workshops.

 Internal Service
 ----------------

 During the review period I have served on the MAE Undergraduate committee and on the MAE Website committee.
-I also worked with Jenny Quynn and Steven Wiryadinata to develop several ABET assessments for EME 185 for the 2018 review.
+I also worked with Jenny Quynn (CoE), Ben Shaw (MAE), and Steven Wiryadinata (MAE) to develop several ABET assessments for EME 185 for the 2018 review.
 I created and presented a talk for decision day and was the Master of Ceremony for the MAE Master's students at the 2018 commencement.
 I also sadly had to deal with two deaths this past year.
 The Quadriplegic Friendly Tricycle Team's sponsor, Greg Tanner, passed away after a long battle with ALS.
-I accompanied four of the team members to Greg's funeral and spent time [doing what?].
-[As you are all aware], undergraduate Joseph Goodwin, passed away just weeks before graduation.
-I worked with [many] of the students [who were affected by this tragic event] to [organize] a memorial gathering for [Joseph].
-I believe this [emotional support] was helpful for the students' grieving and contributed to their welfare.
+I accompanied four of the team members to Greg's funeral and supported the students on hearing the news.
+As you are all aware, undergraduate Joseph Goodwin, passed away just weeks before graduation.
+I worked with many of the students who were affected by this tragic event to organize a memorial gathering for Joseph.
+I believe this emotional support was helpful for the students' grieving and contributed to their welfare.
+Many of the students have thanked me for leading this.

 External Service
 ----------------

 I also engaged with the public in a number of ways this review period.
-I spoke [to a visiting group of Laguna High School Students] organized by Barbara Linke for her NSF funded course and spoke at the Sacramento Python Users Group (SacPy) about my educational efforts that utilized the Python programming language.
-I was interviewed several times about the ICSC 2017 conference for NPR and other news outlets. `The Huffington Post`_ and `The New York Times`_ interviewed us about our work on bicycle dynamics and control.
+I spoke to a visiting group of Laguna High School Students organized by Barbara Linke for her NSF funded course and spoke at the Sacramento Python Users Group (SacPy) about my educational efforts that utilized the Python programming language.
+I was interviewed several times about the ICSC 2017 conference for NPR and other news outlets, as mentioned above. `The Huffington Post`_ and `The New York Times`_ interviewed my collaborators and me about our work on bicycle dynamics and control.
 I also arranged tours for around 30 students to TechnipFMC and DMG Mori last spring to further build our relationships with them.
 Lastly, the workshops at SciPy 2017, SciPy 2017, and the workshop for the Delta Stewardship Council, Department of Water Resources, and the California EPA provided non-academics with modern computational skills.
 My extensive contributions to open source software also provide substantial public benefit.

 .. _The Huffington Post: http://www.moorepants.info/blog/nsf-congress.html
 .. _The New York Times: https://www.nytimes.com/2018/07/23/well/as-easy-as-riding-a-bike.html